KayaanT/KayaanT/README.md

 ###

-<p align="left">My name is Kayaan Tharani and I'm a second year Computer Engineering Student at the University of Waterloo.</p>
+<p align="left">My name is Kayaan Tharani and I'm a third year Computer Engineering Student at the University of Waterloo.</p>

 ###